ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

     * Diagnosis: It should not be your responsibility to do that.
     * Prescription: An Observable.

-  The Iterator Pattern:
+  The Iterator Pattern as described by the GoF on p.257 of "Design Patterns":
-  "The key idea in this pattern is to take the **responsibility** for access and traversal out of the list object and put it into an Iterator object." p.257 Design Patterns
+  "The key idea in this pattern is to take the **responsibility** for access and traversal out of the list object and put it into an Iterator object".

-  The problem with async code is the responsibility of unsubscribing is in the code that asks for the subscription.
-The Observable is like an inverted Iteratable.
-In this configuration it can unsubscribe under conditions that are declared at the moment we subscribe.
-This puts the responsibility in the right place.
+  The problem with async code is the responsibility of unsubscribing is typically placed on the Consumer.
+The Observable is like an "inverted" Iteratable.
+In an Observable we place the responsibiliy of unsubscribing on the right object: the Producer.

-  Putting the responsibility in the right place is an extremely powerful and advanced skill of any developer.
-The consequences of getting this wrong are enormous.
+  Understanding on which object to place responsibility of any function is an extremely valuable skill to develop.

 What problems can we solve with FRP
   * Events